oxford-arc/arc-software-guide/docs/source/apps/arc_matlab_mps.rst

 Submitting jobs using the MATLAB Parallel Server
 ================================================

-MATLAB Parallel Server (MPS) jobs must be submitted from a GUI or command line MATLAB session running on one of the ARC Graphical (NX) nodes.
+MATLAB Parallel Server (MPS) allows you to create and use parallel pools that can scale to many CPUs more than in a single node.
+Currently MPS jobs must be submitted from a GUI or command line MATLAB session running on one of the ARC Graphical (NX) nodes.

+We have generated a basic cluster profile definition file for each cluster ARC and HTC.

 Importing the cluster profile
 =============================